spacemeat/humon/README.md

 This is mostly for recording line numbers in token objects, for error reporting and other things that need token placement information.

 **All non-whitespace characters are part of some token.**
-Only whitespace characters like spaces, newlines, and commas are discarded from tracking in the tokenizer.
+Only whitespace characters like spaces, newlines, commas, and quote characters around keys and values are discarded from tracking in the tokenizer.

 **All tokens are part of some node.**
 During a load, a humon file is tokenized into a list of token objects, and then those tokens are parsed into a node hierarchy.
 Every single token object is owned by exactly one node, or by the trove itself in a few cases.
 The API implementation can completely reconstruct a humon file from nodes and tokens, including reconstructing comments and annotations.